 The bottom line is disorderly conduct and breach of the peace offenses must include “something more” than words or actions which do not incite violence.
 However, prosecutors often read more into someone’s acts than was actually intended or occurred.
-This is where having Ft.
-Lauderdale can be the most effective in building a defense against disorderly conduct charges.
+This is where retaining a Ft.
+Lauderdale lawyer can be the most strategy for building a defense against disorderly conduct charges.

 If you or a loved one has been charged with a breach of the peace offense, contact a Ft.
 Lauderdale disorderly conduct lawyer to review the charges against you, determine the potential for having those charges dismissed or mitigated, and evaluate whether a legal defense might be available in your situation.
-Although many of these breach of the peace offenses are classified as misdemeanors, they can result in having a criminal record that can affect not only your reputation, but can also affect access to employment, housing, education, and more.
+Although many of these “breach of the peace” offenses are classified as misdemeanors, they can result in having a criminal record that can affect not only your reputation, but can also affect access to employment, housing, education, and more.
 Your future is important, do not let a disorderly conduct charge affect it.
 Call today to get started on protecting your rights.